 United States International Trade Commission.

-Notice of Commission determinations to conduct full five-year reviews concerning the countervailing duty order on polyethylene terephthalate (“PET”) film from India and the antidumping duty orders on PET film from India and Taiwan.
+Institution of five-year reviews concerning the countervailing duty order on polyethylene terephthalate (“PET”) film from India and the antidumping duty orders on PET film from India and Taiwan.

 FOR FURTHER INFORMATION CONTACT:

 Mary Messer (202-205-3193), Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.
 Hearing-impaired persons can obtain information on this matter by contacting the Commission's TDD terminal on 202-205-1810.
 Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at 202-205-2000.
 Start Printed Page 30628General information concerning the Commission may also be obtained by accessing its Internet server (http://www.usitc.gov ).
 The public record for these reviews may be viewed on the Commission's electronic docket (EDIS) at http://edis.usitc.gov.End Further Info End Preamble Start Supplemental Information

 Background.—On July 1, 2002, the Department of Commerce issued a countervailing duty order on imports of PET film from India (67 FR 44179) and antidumping duty orders on imports of PET film from India and Taiwan (67 FR 44174-44175).
 The Commission is conducting reviews to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
 It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full reviews or expedited reviews.
 The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.